huipengzhang/CarND-P15-Vehicle-Detection-and-Tracking/README.md

 (The code is is contained in `cell #2`)

-Reading in all the directory of car and non-car images.
-The data is from cropping from video stream, the image from the same fold can be very similar.
-If just randomly split train and test it will cause the test data leak into the training.
-Set.
-So I choose my train and testing data from different folder The training data from folder:
+Reading the directory of the car and non-car images.
+Since the data is from cropping from the video stream, the image from the same fold can be very similar.
+If just randomly split train and test, it will cause the test data to leak into the training.
+So I choose the train and testing data from different folders, shown as follows:
-The testing and validation data later splitted.

-Training set
+**Training set**

 * cars: GTI_far, GTI_left, GTI_right, GTI_MiddleClose
 * non-cars: Extra

-Test set:
+**Test set**

 * cars: KITTI_extracted
 * non-cars: GTI

-#### 0.2 Data summary
+#### 0.2 Data Summary

-(The code is is contained in `cell #4`)
+(The code is contained in `cell #4`)

-Next, I printed out some basic information of the data set such as number of image in each class, image size, and data type.
+Next, I printed out some basic information of the data set such as the number of the image in each class, image size, and data type.
-I choose a roughly balanced data set contains 5966 cars image and 5766 non-car images.
+I choose a roughly balanced data set, which contains 5966 cars image and 5766 non-car images.
 Here is an example of one of each of the vehicle and non-vehicle classes:

 ![alt text][image1]